 Over the last 12 months, the Government of Germany has worked to advance land rights for women in different parts of the world.
 The Responsible Land Policy Project has supported the acquisition of land for 65,000 households in eight countries, with over one third of land titles issued to either women or women jointly with men (37 per cent).
 In Uganda, 75 per cent of titles were issued jointly to women and men.
 Germany is additionally providing support for the Stand for Her Land campaign, which was officially launched on International Women's Day 2022.
 The campaign aims to drive lasting change on the ground through collective action and advocacy, with activities beginning in Ethiopia, Senegal and Uganda.

-WOMEN'S ECONOMIC RIGHTS HAVE TAKEN A MASSIVE HIT; RECOVERY IS SLOW of the world's 67 million domestic workers are women, of hours spent by women in unpaid care in 2020 when most schools and day-care centres globally were closed
+WOMEN'S ECONOMIC RIGHTS HAVE TAKEN A MASSIVE HIT; RECOVERY IS SLOW of the world's 67 million domestic workers are women, entrepreneurs is estimated to be more than USD 1.6 trillion33